-How to Select and Care for a Live Christmas Tree
+How to Choose and Care for a Living Christmas Tree

 Decorating, enjoying, and then planting a living Christmas tree can be a wonderful “green” holiday tradition.
 Living Christmas trees require a little extra attention to acclimate them indoors and plant them afterwards, but the rewards are well worth it.

 In addition to the environmental benefits, living trees are safer than cut ones.
 They pose less of a fire hazard, and the heavy container makes them difficult to knock over – a plus if you have kids or pets!